doorstepecology/WNPICHAMS/Celebrating 2000 obs/README.md

 A very rough analysis; a celebratory first look at the data associated with the project located at:  https://www.inaturalist.org/projects/wild-native-plants-in-managed-softscapes-and-constructed-hardscapes - celebrating crossing the 2000 observation point.
 Feedback is super welcome, I'm self-taught/LLM-coached in R (this is the first script I've ever written), and I'm very rusty on my stats (not a working scientists, just a nature nerd).
 Feel free to contact me (Samuel) at doorstepecology@gmail.com
+The data used to celebrate 2000 obs is observations-767213.csv, which is the raw iNaturalist project data export (except that for the GitHub upload I've deleted private lat/longs).